Graduate Studies Reports Access

 In the event of an emergency, it may be necessary for USF to suspend normal operations.
 During this time, USF may opt to continue delivery of instruction through methods that include but are not limited to: Blackboard, Elluminate, Skype, and email messaging and/or an alternate schedule.
 It’s the responsibility of the student to monitor Blackboard site for each class for course specific communication, and the main USF, College, and department websites, emails, and MoBull messages for important general information.

-Make-up work will not be allowed since all assignments are related to the field school and will be completed as part of the field work.
+- Policy on Make-up Work: Make-up work will not be allowed since all assignments are related to the field school and will be completed as part of the field work.

 The paper must follow the university policy for plagiarism and academic integrity as noted in the syllabus.
 Students will submit the paper without identifiers to SafeAssignment.

-Global Health Practice and the new Graduate Certificate in Global Health Practice
+- Program This Course Supports: Global Health Practice and the new Graduate Certificate in Global Health Practice

-This course is one of the five required courses for the new Graduate Certificate in Global Health Challenges.
+- Course Concurrence Information: This course is one of the five required courses for the new Graduate Certificate in Global Health Challenges.